paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

     VT-->SA[Slash All Validators]
 ```

-Now we query all validators iff the disputed block is known to them.
+1. Query all validators iff the disputed block is known to them.

-All responses within `UNAVAILABILITY_TIMEOUT` are counted, all that do not respond are assumed as no-show.
+2. Start a timeout of `UNAVAILABILITY_TIMEOUT`
+  2. For each incoming vote:
+    2. Count the vote as either pro or con unavailability
+    2. Iff super majority is reached either way
+      2. Shorten the timeout period (in blocks)
+3. Timeout reached
+  3. Slash all remaining votes appropriately
+  3. Transplant slashes transactions to all other relay chain heads off-chain

+If the availability process passes, the _remote_ dispute is ready to be voted for.

+### Conclusion

-If the availability process passes, the remote dispute is ready to be included on this chain.
-As with the local dispute, validators self-select based on a VRF (verifyable random function).
+As with the local dispute, validators self-select based on a VRF (verifyable random function) todo **what?**.

+> TODO: elaborate on what's the point on the VRF self selection.

-After enough validator self-select, under the same escalation rules as for local disputes, the Remote dispute will conclude, slashing all those on the wrong side of the dispute.
+After enough validator self-select, under the same escalation rules as for local disputes, the _remote_ dispute will conclude, slashing all those on the wrong side of the dispute.

 After concluding, the remote dispute remains open for a set amount of blocks to accept any further proof of additional validators being on the wrong side.

+`UNAVAILABILITY_TIMEOUT` should be set generously, the validators are bound for 28 days, and this is maximum time until we slash.
+Recommended timeout is `1d`.

 Available disputed candidate:

+> TODO: unify notion of `DisputeNotification`, `DisputeGossipMessage` and `...`

 ```mermaid
 sequenceDiagram